cogini/phoenix_container_example/README.md

   image size.
 Caching of packages reduces size of container layers and allows sharing of data betwen container targets.

-* Supports a full-featured CI with Github Actions, running static code analysis and security scanners in parallel.
+* Supports a full-featured CI with Github Actions, building and testing components in parallel.

-* Supports external testing of production images using Postman/Newman.

-* Supports container-based testing, running tests against the production build using Postman/Newman, with containerized builds of Postgres, MySQL, Redis, etc.
+* Supports container-based testing, running tests against the production image using Postman/Newman, with containerized Postgres, MySQL, Redis, etc.

-* Support building multiple versions of production images with different configurations, allowing testing of updated base images in response to security vulnerabilities.
+* Supports building multiple versions of images with different configurations, allowing testing of updated base images in response to security vulnerabilities.

 * Supports development in a Docker container with Visual Studio Code.

 * Supports building for multiple architectures, e.g. AWS [Gravaton](https://aws.amazon.com/ec2/graviton/) Arm processor.

-* Supports deploying to AWS ECS Blue/Green deployment, and AWS Parameter Store for configuration.
+* Supports deploying to AWS ECS with Blue/Green deployment and AWS Parameter Store for configuration.
 Terraform is used to set up the environment.

 * Supports compiling assets such as JS/CSS within the container, then uploading them to CloudFront CDN.

 * Uses [docker-compose](https://docs.docker.com/compose/) to test multiple
   containers as a set.
 You can also run it on your local machine.

 ## Contact